Meråker Line: The first years

 By 1880 the railway had six locomotives at its disposal.
 No. 1–2 were Class 14 that were intended as helping power to get trains up the steep climb from Gudå to Storlien.
 No. 3–6 were Class 9 locomotives that would do the main haulage from Gudå into Trondheim.
 In 1883, NSB's other two Class 14 locomotives were transferred from the Smaalenene Line.
 The initial fleet consisted of 24 passenger and nine breaking cars, all from Skabo.
-The line featured the first bogie cars in the country, with a single entrance at the end of each car, instead of individual doors for each compartment.
+The line featured the country's first bogie cars, with a single entrance at the end of each car, instead of individual doors for each compartment.
 There were also 37 closed freight cars, 40 lumber cars, 20 boxcars, 100 flatcars and three milk cars.
 At first all trains were mixed freight and passenger.

-In addition to the trains heading for Sweden, there was also a commuter train that ran, first from Hommelvik Station, then from Hegra Station, into Trondheim in the morning, and returning after work in the evening.
+In addition to the trains heading for Sweden, there was also a commuter train that ran first from Hommelvik Station, then from Hegra Station, into Trondheim in the morning, and returning after work in the evening.
 Since there was no depot at Hegra, the locomotive had to return without cars to Hommelvik for the nightly overhaul.
 The 854 km route from Trondheim to Stockholm initially took 57 hours.
 By 1904, this was reduced to 26 hours, mostly due to reducing the layover between trains.

-The Røros Line was connected to the station at Brattøra at 24 June 1884, allowing Marienborg to be us as a common maintenance depot for both lines.
-The Meråker Line's locomotives were then renumbered, starting at 51, to keep them distinguished from the Røros Line's.
-From the same year, the Meråker Line was assigned two Class 8 locomotives.
-From 1896, Class 15 locomotives were used, and two years later supplemented by the Class 17.
+The Røros Line was connected to the station at Brattøra on 24 June 1884, allowing Marienborg to be us as a common maintenance depot for both lines.
+The Meråker Line's locomotives were then renumbered at 51 to keep them distinguished from the Røros Line's.
+The Meråker Line was assigned two Class 8 locomotives in the same year.
+From 1896, Class 15 locomotives were used, and two years later, supplemented by the Class 17.

-The revenue of the line was 533,306 kroner per year in 1900, most of which was from the freight traffic.
+The line's revenue was 533,306 kroner per year in 1900, most of which was from freight traffic.
 This gave a return of capital of 1–2%.
 Freight traffic increased about twice as fast as passenger traffic, and in 1904 a new daily train was put into service to Storlien.
 The first Hell–Sunnan Line opened in stages between 1902 and 1905.
-At first the trains along the Hell–Sunnan Line were decoupled at Hell Station, but from 1909 on direct trains to Trondheim started operating.
+At first, the trains along the Hell–Sunnan Line were decoupled at Hell Station, but in 1909 direct trains to Trondheim started operating.